luhmann/riak-upload/README.md

 `pip install -r requirements.txt`

-Put the image files you want to upload in `img`-folder (or specify folder on execution)
+Put the image files you want to upload in an `img`-folder within the project-folder (or specify folder on execution)

 `python riakUpload.py`